Kaltsoon/Lynx/README.md

 ## Check out the demo

-Install [http-server](https://www.npmjs.com/package/http-server).
+Start `mongod` and after that the demo server by running `node server` in the folder with the source code.
+Then install [http-server](https://www.npmjs.com/package/http-server).
 Run `bower install ` and after that `http-server .` in the folder with the source code.